 Continue reading to find out more about what each of these amazing SUVs has to offer, and then reach out to us with any further questions.
 Plus, we’d be happy to help you with a test drive, too.
-Simply get in touch with us on the phone, on our website, or at our dealership today!
+Simply get in touch with us on the phone, on our website, or stop in at our dealership today!

 Interior Dimensions: Toyota Highlander vs Honda Pilot

-In terms of passenger space, that breaks down to about 39.8 inches of front headroom, 44.2 inches of front legroom, 37.8 inches of second headroom, 38.4 inches of headroom and 41 inches of legroom.
-Even third-row passengers will have 36.1 of headroom and 27.7 inches of third legroom.
-In other words, no matter where you’re seated, it’s time to stretch out and relax yourself.
+In terms of passenger space, that breaks down to 41.2 inches of front headroom and 42 inches of front legroom.
+In the second row, you’ll find 39.4 inches of headroom and 41 inches of legroom.
+Even third-row passengers will have 36.1 of headroom and 27.7 inches of legroom.
+In other words, no matter where you’re seated, it’s time to stretch out and relax.

-However, it doesn’t seem like there will be as much stretching out (nor as much relaxing) in the Honda Pilot.
-For example, it only gives you 40.9 inches of front legroom, as opposed to Toyota Highlander’s 42 inches.
+However, it doesn’t seem like there will be as much stretching out—nor as much relaxing—in the Honda Pilot.
+For example, it only gives you 40.9 inches of front legroom as opposed to Toyota Highlander’s 42 inches.
 So, if space is something that’s precious to you, then you might want to consider going with the Highlander.

 Highlander vs Pilot: Power, Performance, and Capabilities

-- 5L V6 Engine: This direct-injection monster is paired with Toyota’s Direct Shift 8-Speed Auto Transmission for an out-of-this-world combination of power, control, muscle, and precision.
+- 3.5L V6 engine: This direct-injection monster is paired with Toyota’s Direct Shift 8-speed automatic transmission for an out-of-this-world combination of power, control, muscle, and precision.
 This powerful engine and transmission tag team produce an impressive 295 horsepower (HP).

-- Fuel Efficiency: Yet, despite all of that, certain Highlander trim levels still manage to achieve fuel economies of up to 21 MPG in the city and up to 27 MPG on the highway1.
+- Fuel efficiency: Despite all of that, certain Highlander trim levels still manage to achieve fuel economies of up to 21 city/29 highway MPG.*

-- Stop, then Start: One of the ways that Highlander’s SUV manages to reach such efficient heights is through its Stop and Start Engine system, which will intelligently shut off the engine while you stop, and then turn it back on when you start.
+- Stop, then start: One of the ways that the Highlander’s SUV manages to reach such efficient heights is through its Stop and Start Engine System that will intelligently shut off the engine when you stop, and then turn it back on when you start.
 All of this happens without a thought from you.

-- Optional AWD: Last, but certainly not least, with the available Dynamic Torque-Control All-Wheel Drive system, your SUV will distribute its engine power to the axle that needs it most.
+- Optional all-wheel drive (AWD): Last, but certainly not least, with the available Dynamic Torque Vectoring AWD system, your SUV will distribute its engine power to the axle that needs it most.

 Toyota Highlander vs Honda Pilot: Test Drive